 How to measure

-Please give us the required length of the portiere rod arm from the back of the 16mm pivot to the end of the finial (any length up to 1.25 m).
+Please give us the required length of the portiere rod arm from the back of the 16mm pivot to the end of the finial (any length up to 120 cm).

-Important: You must work out and provide this specific measurement (using the info below)
+Important: For Method 1 you must work out and provide this specific measurement using the finial and bracket info below.

 Fixing to the door wall.